boston-library/pui-help-bpl/README.md

-ArchivesSpace PUI Help Page Plugin
+ArchivesSpace PUI Help Page Plugin (Customized for Boston Public Library)
 ======================================

 **Special thanks to Randy Kuehn from University of Louisville for writing and sharing this plugin!**
+**Special thanks to Yale Univeristy Libary YAMS committee for additions to this plugin** Forked from Yale University Library and edited for BPL customizations.

 This is a plugin that adds a Help page to the ArchivesSpace PUI.